scala/scala3/docs/_docs/reference/enums/enums.md

   private final val (EarthMass @ _, EarthRadius @ _) = (5.976e+24, 6.37814e6)
 end Planet
 ```
-The fields for Mercury are not visible, and the fields for Venus may not be referenced directly.
+The fields referenced by `Mercury` are not visible, and the fields referenced by `Venus` may not
-Since the direct reference after expansion shadows any import clause, the import statement does not make the fields available.
+be referenced directly (using `import Planet.*`).
+You must use an indirect reference,
-Direct references using a renaming import are also disallowed.
+such as demonstrated with `Earth`.

 ### Deprecation of Enum Cases